How Tochukwu Egesi is building a ground-breaking business from enhancing customer journey experience in African companies

 Those days my mum bought me shares in UBA and when I read through the annual reports, and see the board of directors, you’d see they have ICAN, CIBN, etc. I started doing my research and there was a strike during the 1st semester.
 I thought how will I become a board of director member with essential economics?

 In 2016, a bad customer experience from a rude receptionist sparks off the idea of Identity.
 In the same year, Tochukwu called Olagoke and Saheed to join him and they started working on the first prototype of the product.

 Identity Tech launched publicly in 2017 and ten days later, signed its first customer – Tunnel End Investment, Nigeria.
 This was followed by the launch of its service management software in December 2017.

 The ‘following year being March 2018, Identity launched its survey management application and raised its first round of funding worth $25,000 from CcHub, Nigeria.

 Till date, the customer journey management company is staying true to its value proposition.
-With a suite of products for managing customer experience (ID Visit, ID Queue, and ID Survey) and revenue accruing to six-figures, Identity is no doubts redefining how clients are being treated by African businesses.
+With a suite of products for managing customer experience (ID Visit, ID Queue, and ID Survey) and revenue accruing to six-figures, Identity is no doubts redefining how customer journey experience for African businesses.